Solar for your business

 Your best savings will always be the energy you don't use.
 To maximize the benefits of having your own solar power system, make sure the electricity it generates is not lost to energy-inefficiency.
 Learn more about tools to help manage and control energy operations and costs or visit our business rebates page.

-- Selecting a contractor.
+- Select a contractor.
 This may be your most important decision in the process.
-It is best to talk to more than one contractor to compare their price and expertise.
-A list of solar contractors may be found on the website of the California Solar Initiative.
+It's best to talk to more than one contractor to compare their price and expertise.
+View the list of contractor tips.

-- Assessing costs.
+- Assess costs.
 Solar equipment costs have declined over the last few years.
 Installed system costs can be as little as $3/watt (CEC-AC rating) or perhaps even less.

 - Ask SMUD.
-For more information about solar electricity for your business, email firstname.lastname@example.org.
+For more information about solar electricity for your business, email us.

 PV production meters